technicaltitch/pipelines/docs/developers/external.md

 you are not having to frequently download data from the KoboToolbox server if it has not changed.

-Typically, you will
+Typically, you should specify a `section` as well.
+If not, you the output will be given a dataframe containing all the possible combinations of repeats for each form submission (i.e. the Cartesian product or Product Set).
+It is unlikely that this is the most useful output format.

-want to specify a `section` as well.
-If not, you will be given a dataframe containing a cartesian product of all the combinations of repeats for each form submission.
-If you provide a `section` you will receive a `DataFrame` containing one row for each entry in that repeat, with columns for the questions for that `section` *and* the questions for all sections at a higher level that aren't a repeat themselves.
+If you provide a `section` you will receive a `DataFrame` containing one row for each entry in that section or repeat, with columns for the questions in that `section` *and* the questions for all sections at a higher level that aren't a repeat themselves.
 I.e. the dataframe will contain the equivalent of a SQL `LEFT JOIN` to all the parent sections.
 This also means that if you specify the first section of a form, which is normally the